MAQuesada/Google-Workspace-Agent/publication/publication-module3.md

 ### System Requirements

 One of the key advantages of our design is that the agent has **minimal hardware requirements**.
-The heavy lifting, language model inference and external tool execution is delegated to APIs.
+The heavy lifting, language model inference, and external tool execution are delegated to APIs.
 This means that running the system locally or in the cloud does not require GPUs or large-scale infrastructure.
 The only dependencies are:

 * **Python libraries**: installed automatically inside the Docker containers.
 * **PostgreSQL**: used to store checkpoints and maintain agent memory across users and sessions (also managed by Docker).